Yordan Alvarez: 2023

 During a game against the Detroit Tigers on April 3, 2023, Alvarez hit his 100th career home run in his 372nd game, which set the franchise record for reaching 100 home runs in the fewest games, and was the fifth-fastest in major league history.
 (Note: Prior to Alvarez, only Ryan Howard, Judge, Gary Sánchez, and Pete Alonso had reached the milestone faster.)
 Previously, Lance Berkman held the club record, reaching 100 home runs in 452 games.
 Alvarez was the 19th player in team history to reach 100 home runs.
 Alvarez reached base in 40 consecutive games, a streak that spanned from the close of the 2022 season to May 17, 2023, including a then-career-high 13-game hitting streak.
 Per an OptaSTATS tweet on July 31, "one of the most accurate predictors of the Houston Astros' success appears to be Yordan Alvarez' ability to get on base."
-The Astros reached a highest-all time record of 170–48 (.780 winning percentage) in games in which Alvarez reached base at least twice following a 17–4 win over Tampa Bay.
+The Astros reached a highest-all-time record of 170–48 (.780 winning percentage) in games in which Alvarez reached base at least twice following a 17–4 win over Tampa Bay.
 (Note: Minimum 200 games in the modern era; qualification of a team's winning percentage was based on a single player in such games.
 The previous highest-winning percentage was connected to New York Yankees first baseman Joe Collins, who went 210–63 when he reached base multiple times from 1948 to 1957.
 Collins won six World Series championships.)
 Alvarez was 3-for-5 with a home run.

 A right oblique strain that occurred on June 8 caused Alvarez to miss 39 games.
 He was reactivated from the injured list on July 26.
 During his stay on the injured list, Alvarez was named to the American League All-Star team for a second consecutive season.
 Alvarez reached base in 30 consecutive games, starting August 20 and through the first 17 games of September, for the longest in-season streak of his career.
-On September 24 versus Kansas City, he hit his 30th home, which marked a third consecutive 30-home run season to join Bagwell (9), Berkman (5), and Glenn Davis (3) as the fourth player to have hit 30+ home runs in three or more years with the Astros.
+On September 24 versus Kansas City, he hit his 30th home run, which marked a third consecutive 30-home run season to join Bagwell (9), Berkman (5), and Glenn Davis (3) as the fourth player to have hit 30+ home runs in three or more years with the Astros.
 Alvarez hit .294/.441/.620, eight home runs, 20 RBI, walked 19 times, reached base in 26 of 27 games, led AL hitters in slugging percentage, and ranked second in OPS (1.061), on the way to being named AL Player of the Month for the second time.